twcclegg/libphonenumber-csharp/README.md

   * port read/write source xml data to binary for better performance and smaller .nupkg size (WIP)
   * update / add / port new unit tests and logging from java source

-## Building
-  * This library targets several frameworks.
-As such to build the solution as is `.NET Portable Library targeting pack` and `.NET Framework 3.5 development tools` must be installed and finally copy the portable files to the dotnet sdk: `xcopy "C:\Program Files (x86)\MSBuild\Microsoft\Portable" "C:\Program Files\dotnet\sdk\$(dotnet --version)\Microsoft\Portable\" /S /E`
-  * Alternately to avoid these dependencies the PhoneNumbers.csproj can be edited to exclude unneeded frameworks.

 ## How to unfold automatic generated files
   * Install Jetbrains - Resharper for Visual Studio
   * File by file, right click and "Cleanup code"